happinessbaby/AutoGPT-Site-Creation/README.md

 # What this project will become

 ### An AI Powered job hosting platform with AI-powered features such as a cover letter generator and a chatbot for helping people improve their resumes.
 The ultimate goal is creating a powerful AI powered job search engine.

+#### Cover Letter Generator

+-- What it is: User uploads his/her resume along with the job position and company they’re applying to and they’ll be given a personalized cover letter

+-- Tools: LangChain, Flask, basic javascript

+#### Resume Chat Bot

+-- What it is: a chat-bot who has been trained to expertly assess resume will provide feedback on how a user’s resume can be improved; some obvious flaws such as missing fields, misspellings, grammar can already be easily spotted by any pretrained llm.
+HOWEVER, some things that need more human expertise such as from the HR people will need RLHF

+-- Tools: LangChain, vector store for a custom model, Streamlit for chat-bot

+#### Job Search Engine

+-- What it is: a search engine powered by AI for matching people with job they want

+-- Tools: LangChain, ElasticSearch, others TBD